Want to get in touch? Please email me at email@example.com - I'd love to hear from you!

 The first few months were slow in my new online shop, but each month sales increased.
-By April 1st of 2016 I was ready to leave my job as a server at the Coy Wolf Bistro and once again be a full time entrepreneur.
+By April 1st of 2016 I was ready to leave my job as a server at an in town bistro and once again be a full time entrepreneur.
 It was a leap of faith at the time, but I could see that the more energy I put into my own business, the more it grew and it has continued to grow!

 In September 2016 I moved all business operations including dye studio out of my home.
-I was really lucky to find the perfect space at the perfect time, and so Lichen and Lace now has it's own address on a pretty tree lined street in Sackville just a 20 minute walk away.
+I was really lucky to find the perfect space at the perfect time, and so Lichen and Lace now has its own address on a pretty tree lined street in Sackville.

-Lichen and Lace continues to grow; now we are a happy hive of three busy bees working away most week days in the pretty Lichen and Lace Studio which has a really sweet back porch if I do say so myself - especially when the long clothesline is full of hand dyed yarn!
-I know there will be lots of challenges in the months and years to come with this business, but I wouldn't want any other job.
-I love making beautiful yarn for you!
+Lichen and Lace continues to grow; now we are a happy hive of activity working away in the pretty Lichen and Lace Studio which has a really sweet back porch if I do say so myself - especially when the long clothesline is full of hand dyed yarn!
+There are always challenges and stresses of being self employed, but I can't imagine a different life - we love making beautiful yarn for you!